uthcode/learntosolveit/source/cprogramming/Ex_4.1_strindex_rightmost.rst

 ========

-Write the function strindex(s,t) which returns the position of the rightmost occurrence of t in s, or -1 if there is none
+Write the function strindex(s,t) which returns the position of the rightmost occurrence of t in s, or -1 if there is none.

 .. literalinclude:: ../../languages/cprogs/Ex_4.1_strindex_rightmost.c
    :language: c